 Wow this year is going by so fast!
 Can you guys believe it’s almost July?
 I don’t know about you, but after working so hard since Christmas, I’m ready for a holiday!

 The last thing I want to do is get on a plane and deal with all the stress that comes with an international holiday though.
 If you’re ready to relax, but don’t want the stress or expense of an international trip, why not spend some time in a ?

 First, let’s look at what a cottage holiday actually is.
 Many people own holiday cottages throughout the UK, but since they don’t live in them full time, they rent them out to holiday makers looking for a break.
 The great things about this is that just like a normal home, there are a huge variety of types of cottages available.
-That means that you can choose a large cottage if you’re travelling with family or friends, a small cottage if you’re solo or just with one other person, or one that allows pets if you’re hoping to bring the dog.
+That means that you can choose a large cottages with hot tubs if you’re travelling with family or friends, a small cottage if you’re solo or just with one other person, or one that allows pets if you’re hoping to bring the dog.